The following is a list of commonly asked questions. Please review these questions first before calling the education office.

 What is a “supervisory adult”?

-A supervisory adult is defined as a teacher or volunteer who acts as leader for their group and can be charged with the direction and supervision of students.
+A supervisory adult is defined as a teacher or volunteer who acts as leader for their group.
+They are charged with the direction and supervision of students.
 During any Time to Explore periods, the supervisory adults are responsible for the safety and conduct of students.
 These adults are not charged any entrance fees.
 (This is contrary to any additional adults, who arrive with the group but do not accompany them as leaders during programming, and who must pay the standard $10 admission fee.)

 How many adult leaders should we bring with our group?

-What will be the role of teachers and adult volunteers during programming?
+What role do teachers and adult supervisors play during programming?

-All adult leaders are expected to help direct and supervise the participating students.
-They are also expected to help facilitate any activities (crafts, artwork, etc.) During Time to Explore periods, all students’ behaviour and safety is the direct responsibility of the supervisory adults.
+All adult leaders are expected to help direct and actively supervise the participating students.
+They are also expected to help facilitate any activities (crafts, artwork, etc.) During Time to Explore periods, students’ behaviour and safety is the direct responsibility of all supervisory adults.

 Do you have a cafeteria?

 We do not have a cafeteria on-site.
 We do have a vending area and an education classroom, both may be used as an eating area for students.
 If weather permits, students are also welcome to eat outdoors.
-Please note that we do not have an available microwave, and we do not supply cutlery.
+Please note we do not have a microwave, and we are unable to supply cutlery.
 Students should be advised to bring cold lunches and their own utensils.

 Is there a space to store personal belongings?